 According to Texas statutes, independent counsel is strongly recommended, but not required, for all parties involved in a surrogacy agreement.
 However, some judges may require it.

 Establishing parentage via a court parentage order requires several steps.
 A gestational agreement must be drafted by legal counsel.
 The agreement must then be validated by the court.
-The Intended Parent(s) may then receive a pre-birth order to establish parentage and secure their names on the birth certificate.
+The Intended Parent(s) may then recieve a pre-birth order to establish parentage and secure their names on the birth certificate.
 Following their child’s birth, a post-birth order is obtained to finalize parental rights.

 It’s important to note that Texas law doesn’t require validation of the gestational surrogacy agreement or a pre-birth order, but without them, the agreement is unenforceable.